hm-lang/core/proposals/intro.md

 ```
 # some relevant pieces of the class definition
 array := class ~type () {
-    # no-copy getter, which creates a default-initialized value if necessary.
+    # getter, which creates a default-initialized value if necessary.
     # (also will add default-initialized values up to this index, if above current size.)
     This;; _ (Index, fn(Type): Out~type): Out type

-    # no-copy swapper, sets the value at the index, returning the old value:
+    # swapper, sets the value at the index, returning the old value:
     This;; _ (Index, @moved Type): type?

-    # no-copy modifier, allows access to modify the internal value, via MMR pattern.
+    # modifier, allows access to modify the internal value, via MMR pattern.
     # passes the current value at the index into the passed-in function (to be specific, moves it).
     # the return value of the passed-in function will become the new value at the index.
     This;; _ (Index, fn(@moved Type): type): null

     # returns a Null if index is out of bounds in the array:
-    # no-copy getter, which returns a Null if index is out of bounds in the array:
+    # getter, which returns a Null if index is out of bounds in the array:
     This _ (Index, fn(Type?): Out~type): Out type

     size(): index